willogy-team/insights--tensorflow/part5/README.md

 ValueError: too many values to unpack (expected 2)
 ```

+## Solve the problem "ValueError: too many values to unpack (expected 2)"

 The traceback points out that there are too many values to unpack at the line of getting weights.
 Moreover, we can see that this happens at the iteration of the last VGG block (see the layer id).
-To know exactly the number of elements returned by ```layer.get_weights()```, we can now take advantage of the printing line added above.
+To know exactly the number of elements returned by ```layer.get_weights()```, we can now take advantage of the printing line that hasn't been used above.
 In the output above, you may notice this line:

 ```sh
 [**] len(layer.get_weights()):  4 <class 'list'>
 ```

 While the previous iterations only have 2 elemnents from ```layer.get_weights()```, the last VGG block has twice as many as them.
 Why is that?
-Looking at the VGG architecture we specify in the last part, you can see that each of the first 4 blocks has only 1 convolutional layer while the last block has 2 convolutional layers.
-This is the reason why the ```layer.get_weights()``` returns 4.
+Looking at the VGG architecture we specify in the end of part 4, you can see that each of the first 4 blocks has only 1 convolutional layer while the last block has 2 convolutional layers.
+This is the reason why the ```layer.get_weights()``` returns 4 for the last block.

 ```python
 self.block_1 = VGGBlock(conv_layers=1, filters=64)